18F/handbook/_pages/hiring-staying-or-changing-jobs/leaving-tts.md

 #### Taking time off prior to your last day at TTS

-Your final day at TTS must be worked in full unless you have worked the majority of your final pay period; then you are eligible to take leave for part of your final day.
+If you are leaving the federal government, your final day at TTS must be worked in full, unless you have worked the majority of your final pay period; then you are eligible to take leave for part of your final day.

+If you are taking a new role within the federal government, the above restrictions do not apply.

 ### 2. Provide summary reviews for direct reports (Supervisors only)